flamego/flamego.dev/docs/starter-guide.md

 On line 6, the function [`flamego.Classic`](https://pkg.go.dev/github.com/flamego/flamego#Classic) creates and returns a [classic Flame instance](core-concepts.md#classic-flame) with a default list of middleware, including [`flamego.Logger`](core-services.md#routing-logger), [`flamego.Recovery`](core-services.md#panic-recovery) and [`flamego.Static`](core-services.md#serving-static-files).

 On line 7, the method [`f.Get`](https://pkg.go.dev/github.com/flamego/flamego#Router) registers the anonymous function (from line 7 to 9) to be the [handler](core-concepts.md#handlers) of the root path ("/") when a HTTP GET request comes in.
-In this case, the handler simply reponds a "Hello, Flamego!" string to the client.
+In this case, the handler simply responds with a "Hello, Flamego!" string to the client.

 On line 10, we start the web server by calling [`f.Run`](https://pkg.go.dev/github.com/flamego/flamego#Flame.Run).
 By default, the [Flame instance](core-concepts.md#instances) listens on the address `0.0.0.0:2830`.